normiesgetout/CTRbot/README.md

 # CTRbot
 some bot for shilling or whatever

-use: Init the trainer file by running the build `./CTRbot` or the go command `go run main.go`

-load the trainer file with cancer from the 4chan API like dis `./CTRbot -scrape "http(s)://a.4cdn.org/board/pagenumber.json"` replace board and pagenumber with you know
+use: Init and load the trainer file with cancer from the 4chan API like dis `./CTRbot -scrape "http(s)://a.4cdn.org/board/pagenumber.json"` replace board and pagenumber with you know

 then you're all set to run it normally `./CTRbot` and it will generate some keks

+The more you train it, the better it will be

+Oh and you can tweak some shit with the algorithm, just bring up the help menu `./CTRbot --help` and you can get more options